Alberta separatism

-Alberta separatism comprises a series of 20th- and 21st-century movements (both historic and current) advocating the secession of the province of Alberta from Canada, either by joining the United States, forming an independent nation or by creating a new union with one or more of Canada's western provinces.
-The main issues driving separatist sentiment have been the perceived power disparity relative to Ottawa and other provinces, historical grievances with the federal government dating back to the unrealized Province of Buffalo, a sense of distinctiveness with regards to Alberta's unique cultural and political identity, and Canadian fiscal policy, particularly as it pertains to the energy industry.
+Alberta separatism comprises a series of 20th- and 21st-century movements advocating the secession of the province of Alberta from Canada, with some groups supporting the creation of a sovereign union with the other provinces of Western Canada or Alberta joining the United States as a state or territory.

+The main issues driving separatist sentiment have been the power disparity relative to Ottawa and other western provinces; a sense of distinctiveness with regards to Alberta's cultural and political identity; and Canadian fiscal policy, particularly as it pertains to Alberta's petroleum industry.

+The concept of separation has gained considerable media attention in the aftermath of the 2025 federal election, which resulted in a fourth consecutive Liberal victory.

 History

 Foundations

 Alberta was established as a province on September 1, 1905.
-Alberta separatism comes from the belief that many Albertans hold that they are culturally and economically distinct from the rest of Canada, particularly Central Canada and Eastern Canada, because of economic imbalances whereby Alberta is a net over-contributor to the system of equalization payments in Canada.
-Furthermore, the majority of Alberta's trade flows north–south with the United States and not east–west with the rest of Canada.
+Alberta separatism comes from the belief that Albertans are culturally and economically distinct from the rest of Canada, particularly Central Canada and Atlantic Canada.
+Separatists often note the fact that Alberta is a net over-contributor to the system of equalization payments in Canada.
+Furthermore, the majority of Alberta's trade flows are north–south with the United States through Montana, rather than east–west with the rest of Canada.

-The Alberta economy was traditionally based on agriculture, but in the last half of the 20th century it changed to become based on industrial resource extraction, mainly oil and gas production.
-Because many of Alberta's early pioneers that came to settle the land were from the United States, Alberta experiences levels of populism unheard of in Toronto and Montreal.

 1930s separatism and the Alberta Social Credit Party

 Separatism emerged in the 1930s within the Social Credit Party, which formed the Government of Alberta after the 1935 election.
-William Aberhart and Ernest Manning created the Social Credit party with the aim of bringing financial relief to Albertans who were suffering because of the Great Depression.
+William Aberhart and Ernest Manning created the Social Credit Party with the aim of bringing financial relief to Albertans who were suffering because of the Great Depression.
 The party's success was fuelled by a wave of resentment at the federal Liberal Prime Minister William Lyon Mackenzie King, who had said that he "would not give a five-cent piece" to non-Liberal provincial governments for unemployment relief.
-The federal government deemed implementing a form of social credit unconstitutional and invoked its rarely used power of disallowance under S.56 of the British North America Act, 1867, thereby voiding provincial legislation.
+The federal government deemed implementing a form of social credit unconstitutional and invoked its rarely used power of disallowance under Section 56 of the British North America Act, 1867, thereby voiding provincial legislation.
 Premier Aberhart secured provincially-owned banks and distribution of prosperity certificates.
 Aberhart's followers called for separation from Canada, but Aberhart himself counselled moderation and rejected secession.
 The separatist movement was ridiculed by the media as a fringe movement of the uneducated.
 Manning, however, had been a devoutly loyal supporter of Aberhart from the very beginning.
 He honoured Aberhart's 1935 promise to issue a prosperity certificate to Albertans twice.
 In 1957, his government announced a $20 oil royalty dividend and issued a $17 dividend the next year.